ferret-stack/ferret-stack.github.io/_posts/2024-02-25-beyond-the-cards.md

 categories: poker strategy
 author: Ferret Stack
 ---
-<b>Note:</b> GTO is <em>one</em> aspect of being a good player.
-It's not a matter of "do this and you'll print money"; you must honestly understand this and why it works.
+<b>Note:</b> GTO is <em>one</em> aspect of poker.
+It's game theory optimal, not "absolutely totally and entirely" optimal.
+Still, understanding it is important but shouldn't be viewed in terms of "do this and you'll print money"; you must honestly understand and appreciate its strengths and weaknesses; the truths and lies.

 As Napoleon said: